I love spider webs, I’ve mentioned this before. Luckily my kids love them too! Hence this puffy paint spider web craft.

 Now you just need a spider web, like this super cute puffy paint one: Puffy paint spider web craft – fine motor control for kids

-For more no-so-scary crafts for your toddler or preschooler this Halloween and fall check out:
+For more not-so-scary Halloween and Fall-themed crafts for your toddler or preschooler, check out:

 - Super simple cutting activity for toddlers: 3D apple or pumpkin craft